METAL AIR WATER SYRINGE TIP

 This statement is usually said when they have no logical argument.
 An ortho wire is a very thin wire that some dentists and orthodontists say they have their staff use to clean a metal tip.

-For arguments sake, let’s assume metal air water syringe tips have been adequately sterilized.
-Is there a difference between sterile and sanitary?
-You could make a mud pie in your yard and bake it in the oven for an hour at 425 degrees thereby ensuring it is sterile.
-But would you want to place it on the dinner table to share with your guests?
-The accumulated cooked debris that has collected inside metal air water syringe tips can most definitely be dislodged into the mouth of the next patient.
-It is important to emphasize that it is incorrect to assume metal air water syringe tips are sterilized.
-The efficacy of a sterilization cycle is dependent upon many variables including the condensation of vapors on the interior walls of the syringe micro-lumens.
-The vapors first need to penetrate a barrier (pouch or wrap) and then enter the metal air water syringe tip through tiny holes.
-To achieve proper sterilization, the vapor needs to condense on the walls of the micro-lumens for a period of time.
-The problem is that what once started as a smooth surface inside metal air water syringe tips has over time become compromised with additional surface areas that are difficult to reach due to corrosion and debris deposits.
+For arguments sake, let’s assume metal tips have been adequately sterilized.
+There is a difference between sterile and sanitary.The accumulated cooked debris that has collected inside metal tips can most definitely be dislodged into the mouth of the next patient.The efficacy of a sterilization cycle depends on many variables, including the condensation of vapors on the interior walls of the syringe micro-lumens.
+Vapors must first penetrate a barrier (pouch or wrap) and then enter the metal tip through tiny holes.
+To achieve proper sterilization, the vapor must condense on the walls of the micro-lumens for a period of time.
+The problem is that over time, the once-smooth surface inside metal tips becomes compromised with additional surface areas that are difficult to reach due to corrosion and debris deposits.

 „I have my staff clean metal air water syringe tips using ortho wire.
 I then purge the air and water lines and ensure everything is out of the tip.”